BastilleBSD/bastille/docs/chapters/getting-started.rst

 Getting Started
 ===============

-This guide is meant to get you up and running with bastille, and will show you a number of different options to create and manage your jails.
+Bastille has many different options when it comes to creating and managing jails.
+This guide is meant to show some basic setup and configuration options.

 Setup
 -----

-The first command a new user should run is the ``bastille setup`` command.
-This will attempt to configure the networking, storage, and firewall on your system for use with Bastille.
+The first command a new user should run is ``bastille setup``.
+This will configure the networking, storage, and firewall on your system for use with Bastille.

-By default the setup command will configure a loopback interface, storage (ZFS if enabled, otherwise UFS) and the pf firewall if you run it as below without any options.
+By default the ``bastille setup`` will configure a loopback interface, storage (ZFS if enabled, otherwise UFS) and the ``pf`` firewall.

-Alternatively, you can run the ``setup`` command with any of the supported options to configure the selected option by itself.
+Alternatively, you can run ``bastille setup OPTION`` command with any of the supported options to configure the selected option by itself.

-To see a list of available options and switches, see the ``setup`` subcommand.
+To see a list of available options, see the ``setup`` subcommand.

 .. code-block:: shell

   ishmael ~ # bastille setup

+Now we are ready to bootstrap a release and start creating jails.

 Bootstrapping a Release
 -----------------------

-Then we need to bootstrap a release for bastille to use.
-We will use 14.2-RELEASE.
+To bootstrap a release, run ``bastille bootstrap RELEASE``.

 .. code-block:: shell

   ishmael ~ # bastille bootstrap 14.2-RELEASE

+This will fetch the necessary components of the specified release, and enable us to create jails from the downloaded release.

 Creating a Jail
 ---------------

-Next we can create our first jail.
-Bastille can create a few different types of jails.
+There are a few different types of jails we can create, described below.

 * Thin jails are the default, and are called thin because they use symlinks to the bootstrapped release.
 They are lightweight and are created quickly.

-* Thick jails used the entire release, which is copied into the jail.
+* Thick jails use the entire release, which is copied into the jail.
 The jail then acts like a full BSD install, completely independent of the release.
-  Created with ``bastille create -T``.
+  Created with the ``--thick|-T`` option.

 * Clone jails are essentially clones of the bootstrapped release.
 Changes to the release will affect the clone jail.
-Created with ``bastille create -C``.
+Created with the ``--clone|-C`` option.

 * Empty jails are just that, empty.
 These should be used only if you know what you are doing.
-Created with ``bastille create -E``.
+Created with the ``--empty|-E`` option.

 * Linux jails are jails that run linux.
-Created with ``bastille create -L``.
+Created with the ``--linux|-L`` option.

-Only clone, thin, and thick jails can be created with ``-V`` ``-B`` and ``-M``.
+  See :doc:`Linux Jails <chapters/linux-jails>`.

-We will focus on thin jails for the guide.
+We will focus on thin jails for this guide.

 Classic/Standard Jail
 ^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: shell

-  ishmael ~ # bastille create nextcloud 14.2-RELEASE 10.1.1.4/24 vtnet0
+  ishmael ~ # bastille create nextcloud 14.2-RELEASE 10.1.1.4/24

-This will create a classic jail and add the IP as an alias to the vtnet0 interface.
-This jail will use NAT for its outbound traffic.
-If you want to run a webserver of something similar inside it, you will have to redirect traffic from the host using ``bastille rdr``

-It the IP is reachable within your local subnet, however, then it is not necessary to redirect the traffic.
-It will pass in and out normally.
+This will create a classic jail, which uses the loopback interface (created with ``bastille setup``) for outbound connections.

+To be able to reach a service inside the jail, use ``bastille rdr``.

 .. code-block:: shell

   ishmael ~ # bastille rdr nextcloud tcp 80 80

 This will forward traffic from port 80 on the host to port 80 inside the jail.
+See also :doc:`rdr <rdr>`.

 VNET Jail
 ^^^^^^^^^